Rubinjo/HWGAN/README.md

      train.py                                   # Main executable - Train all models
      run.py                                     # Main executable - Generate given word
      ...                                        # Extra project files

+## Acknowledgments
+This project has already been executed by [ScrabbleGAN](https://github.com/amzn/convolutional-handwriting-gan), which is a more elaborate implementation of the same principal with [pytoch](https://github.com/pytorch/pytorch).